go-goyave/goyave.dev/src/basics/middleware.md

 If the content-type has another value, Go's standard `ParseMultipartForm` is called.
 The result is put inside the request's `Data` after being flattened.
 If the form is not a multipart form, attempts `ParseForm`.
 If `ParseMultipartForm` or `ParseForm` return an error, returns `400 Bad request`.

+In `multipart/form-data`, all file parts are automatically converted to `[]fsutil.File`.
+Inside `request.Data`, a field of type "file" will therefore always be of type `[]fsutil.File`.
+It is a slice so it support multi-file uploads in a single field.

 ### Compress

 ```go